 Discussion

 The prevalence in the ecological literature of studies regarding seed removal and secondary dispersal indicates a growing interest in identifying and quantifying the movement of seeds by organisms such as insects, animals, and humans (Anjos et al. 2020a).
-For example, the seeds of the mahaleb cherry Prunus mahaleb are ingested, moved, and defecated by a variety of mammals such as foxes and badgers as well as birds such as crows, thrushes, warblers, and robins (Herrera and Jordano 1981; Guitián et al. 1992; Jordano et al. 2007).
+For example, seeds of the mahaleb cherry Prunus mahaleb are ingested, moved, and defecated by a variety of mammals such as foxes and badgers as well as birds such as crows, thrushes, warblers, and robins (Herrera and Jordano 1981; Guitián et al. 1992; Jordano et al. 2007).
 Multiple dispersal pathways exist in that system, with seeds consumed directly from the tree by birds, and also consumed from the ground to undergo secondary dispersal by birds and mammals after primary dispersal via gravity; these different pathways variously drive maintenance of existing mahaleb cherry populations versus formation of new populations.
 The acorns of various oak trees (Quercus sp.) are often dispersed and cached by a variety of rodents such as mice and squirrels (Jensen and Nielsen 1986; Vander Wall 2001; Gómez et al. 2008).
 Some species can even be dispersed by carnivores when they prey on frugivores or granivores with seeds in their digestive tract (Hämäläinen et al. 2017).
-Humans are also often involved in the process of dispersing plant propagules, as numerous plants can be dispersed when propagules attach to clothing (Wichmann et al. 2009; Ansong and Pickering 2014), are caught in air currents generated by passing vehicles (Von Der Lippe et al. 2013) or on the vehicles themselves (Veldman and Putz 2010; Taylor et al. 2012), as a contaminant of horticultural stock (Hodkinson and Thompson 1997), and as impurities in agricultural produce such as grains (Shimono and Konuma 2008; Michael et al. 2010; Wilson et al. 2016).
-Here, we provide evidence of ant-mediated seed removal and dispersal, or myrmecochory, and demonstrate the importance of the elaiosome, and its interaction with the effects of climate warming, in these processes.
+Humans are also often involved in the process of dispersing plant propagules via attachment to clothing (Wichmann et al. 2009; Ansong and Pickering 2014) or vehicles (Veldman and Putz 2010; Taylor et al. 2012), as contaminants of horticultural stock (Hodkinson and Thompson 1997), and as impurities in agricultural produce such as grains (Shimono and Konuma 2008; Michael et al. 2010; Wilson et al. 2016).
+Here, we provide evidence of ant-mediated seed removal and dispersal, or myrmecochory, and demonstrate the importance of the elaiosome and its interaction with the effects of climate warming, in these processes.

 Our results indicate that the rate of seed removal from the ground is very high, with approximately 84.4% of all seeds removed over the course of only 24 hours.
 These results are similar to observed removal rates of C. nutans and C. acanthoides in a similar study by Jongejans et al. (2015b), who demonstrate that up to 88% of seeds are removed in 24 hours when there is no impediment to the movement of insect dispersers.
-These extremely high rates of seed removal suggest that the majority of C. nutans and C. acanthoides seeds dispersed via wind also experience some sort of secondary dispersal or consumption via insects or animals.
-Jongejans et al. (2015b) also demonstrate that rates of seed removal were significantly lower when ant access to seed depots was restricted, indicating that ants were responsible for the majority of seed removal events; this supports our observations of a large number of ant visits to seed depots.
-We further demonstrate that the elaiosome plays an important role in attracting seed removers, as seeds of both species had significantly higher rates of removal when the elaiosome was left intact compared to when it was removed from the seed achene.
-Previous studies have suggested that these elaiosomes in C. nutans and C. acanthoides are involved in myrmecochory, attracting ants and playing an important role in how they disperse seeds (Pemberton and Irving 1990, Alba-Lynn and Henk 2010); the differences in seed removal rates between elaiosome-present and elaiosome-absent seeds in our study lend further support to evidence of myrmecochory in these two thistle species.
+These high rates of seed removal suggest that the majority of C. nutans and C. acanthoides seeds dispersed via wind also experience secondary dispersal or consumption via insects or animals.
+Jongejans et al. (2015b) also demonstrate that rates of seed removal were significantly lower when restricting ant access to seeds, indicating that ants were responsible for the majority of seed removal events; this supports our observations of a large number of ant visits to seed depots.
+We further demonstrate that the elaiosome plays an important role in facilitating removal by ants, as seeds of both species had significantly higher removal rates when the elaiosome was left intact.
+Previous studies have suggested that these elaiosomes in C. nutans and C. acanthoides are involved in myrmecochory, attracting ants and playing an important role in how they disperse seeds (Pemberton and Irving 1990, Alba-Lynn and Henk 2010); the differences in seed removal rates between elaiosome-present and elaiosome-absent seeds in our study lend further support to evidence of myrmecochory in these thistle species.